INTRODUCING YOU WITH THE 6 BEST PLACES TO EXPLORE IN CROATIA!

 The air in Omiš is different: clear and fresh.
-If you’re adrenaline enthusiast, you can enjoy in one of many activities in this area like: rafting, zipline, canyoning, paragliding etc. I’ve tried Zipline above the river Cetina canyon and you can read it, see some photos and a video if you click➙ Top 5 Reasons to Try Zipline in Croatia
+If you’re an adrenaline enthusiast, you can enjoy one of many activities in this area like rafting, zipline, canyoning, paragliding, etc. I’ve tried Zipline above the river Cetina canyon and you can read it, see some photos and a video if you click➙ Top 5 Reasons to Try Zipline in Croatia

-In the 13th and 14th century Omiš was home of pirates.
+In the 13th and 14th century Omiš was home to pirates.

 To get up to Fortica, you have to start from the city center and follow the well-marked path.
 In less than 45 minutes, you’ll be on the top.

-There’s one more fortress too as well as church and few smaller historical monuments.
+There’s one more fortress too as well as a church and a few smaller historical monuments.
 And the whole nature side….oooh my!
-Prepare to dedicate one day in Omiš and if you want to enjoy one of the areas activities – definitely two or three!
+Prepare to dedicate one day to Omiš and if you want to enjoy one of the area’s activities – definitely two or three!